Electricity Providers Germany

 - Bonus and premium payouts are always subject to conditions and are only paid after a certain period.
 This information can also be viewed directly in the details of the respective tariff.

-- You can also profit from a price guarantee: An increase in electricity tax, for example, is almost always excluded from the price guarantee.
+- You can also profit from a price guarantee: An increase in electricity tax of one of the electricity providers Germany, for example, is almost always excluded from the price guarantee.

 - A price guarantee can be desirable – for example, in the case of constantly rising electricity prices – but it can also be disadvantageous: for example, in the case of electricity prices that fluctuate frequently.
 Customers cannot then benefit from price reductions if the price is fixed for a longer period.

 - Whether the comparison calculator displays the offers of the electricity providers with or without premiums can be determined in the filter settings.

 - In the tariff details, the costs in the first and second contract year are displayed next to each other: This is because electricity customers usually only benefit from the bonus payments in the first year, after which the price increases – but it can still be significantly lower than the current electricity price.

 Switching electricity is worthwhile

 The prices for electricity and gas are constantly changing.
 For energy from electricity, the trend is always upward: Suppliers gradually increase prices and many consumers pay diligently without giving it much thought.
 Although prices are rising for many providers – the fight for new customers gives consumers a big advantage.
 Because to win new current customers, many offerers grant discounts or give away premiums – regardless of wether you wanna find the best electricity provider in Berlin or in general the best electricity suppliers in Germany.